Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 Further Reading
 ---------------

-Blender comes with commented templates which are accessible from the text editor header, if you have specific areas you want to see example code for, this is a good place to start.
+Blender comes with commented templates which are accessible from the Text editors header, if you have specific areas you want to see example code for, this is a good place to start.

 Here are some sites you might like to check on after completing this tutorial.